Cherry blossom in Korea are just as popular as the famous blossom festivals of Japan.

 King Cherry Blossoms – The King Cherry Tree (왕벚 나무) originates on Jeju Island.
 Their flowers are distinctively pinker and bigger.
 They are much rarer than the Yoshino ones.

 Maehwa Blossoms – The plum blossoms (매화) are even more delicate and whiter than Yoshino cherry blossoms.
-The maesil trees originate from China, and these aren’t very common in Korea.
+The maesil trees originate from China, which isn’t very common in Korea.

 Azaleas – There are two types of azaleas in Korea – 진달래 (jindalrae) and철쭉 (cheoljjuk).
 Both are purple-pink colored.

 Overall, the order of blooming in South Korea during spring goes like this:

 - Azaleas (but they last longer)